baywatchlogofinal_1.png

 VOLUNteering for the Algoa Baywatch

-As far as we know, the Algoa Baywatch is the only marine volunteering project in the world where volunteers have the opportunity of seeing the big 7 animals (Lion, Elephant, Leopard, Buffalo, Rhino, Great White Shark, Southern Right Whale) in one day.
+As far as we know, the Algoa Baywatch Project is the only marine volunteering project in the world where volunteers have the opportunity of seeing the big 7 animals (Lion, Elephant, Leopard, Buffalo, Rhino, Great White Shark, Southern Right Whale) in one day.
 We are the only organisation in Algoa Bay with a whale and dolphin watching license, which allows us close encounters with these wonderful animals.

 Unlike many other marine operations, ours is owner-run and managed by a small team.
 We are a compact, yet vibrant company driven by our passion to ensure the safety and preservation of our marine heritage.
 Our volunteers are needed to help with the actual running of the business on a daily basis.
 This will include driving and maintaining the two motorised catamarans, providing the guests with information on marine animals and assisting with research projects.